mgbrian/ai-tools/README.md

 Dev is (meant to be) a hands-free programmer that writes, tests and executes code to/in the filesystem based on external instructions.

-### transcriber
+### scribe
 [[code]](https://github.com/mgbrian/transcriber/)

-Needs to be renamed to Scribe.
-Scribe enables voice-typing in jargon-heavy contexts.
-Scribe provides an editable text input, into which the user can voice-write fully hands-free, while still remaining fully editable in case the user needs to fine-tune certain spellings.
-Scribe learns spellings and builds a lexicon of jargon that is used going forward.
+Voice typing that performs well in jargon-heavy contexts.
+Scribe provides hands-free voice typing into an editable text input allowing the user needs to fine-tune spellings as needed.
+It learns spellings and builds a lexicon of jargon that is used going forward.
 The intended use case for this was a project requiring hours of live transcription -- in a field filled with unintelligible jargon and a lot of key vocabulary written in PascalCase.

  * Handwriting recognition coming, utilising a lot of the same infrastructure: think (voice -> transcription -> [other infra]) / (handwriting -> digitization -> [same other infra]).